Manchild (Neneh Cherry song)

-"Manchild" is a song by Swedish singer-songwriter Neneh Cherry, released as the second single from her debut album, Raw Like Sushi (1989).
-The single was a top-10 success in the United Kingdom, New Zealand and several European countries.
-"Manchild" did not chart in the United States or Canada.
-It was the first song Neneh sat down and wrote.
-She composed the song on a Casio keyboard (the same one she uses to this day), using an auto-chord setting and ended up with 7 chords in the verse alone.
-Neneh's stepfather Don Cherry commented on this praisingly, comparing it to a jazz song structure.
-Nellee Hooper did the beat for the song and wrote the rap with Robert Del Naja.
-Neneh then gave it to Cameron McVey, who helped to shape the song with the parts and "made it make sense".
+"Manchild" is a song by Swedish singer-songwriter Neneh Cherry, released in May 1989 by Virgin and Circa as the second single from her debut album, Raw Like Sushi (1989).
+It was the first song Cherry wrote; she composed it on a Casio keyboard using an auto-chord setting and ended up with seven chords in the verse alone.
+Neneh's stepfather Don Cherry commented on this positively, comparing it to a jazz song structure.
+Nellee Hooper created the beat for the song and wrote the rap with Robert Del Naja.
+Cherry then gave the track to her future husband, Cameron McVey, who helped to shape the song with the parts and "made it make sense".

 The song's lyrics are "directed at a full-grown man who has a little more growing up to do".
-Neneh expressed the significance of the song for herself, stating it's where she found her sound: "I think "Manchild" was the song where I kind of found my style.
+Cherry expressed the significance of the song for herself, stating it is where she found her sound: "I think "Manchild" was the song where I kind of found my style.
 I think that song, the style of the song, the spirit and the feeling of the song has reappeared; it always reappears along the way in other songs that I've written; therefore it became the most significant song that I ever wrote, in a way".
-The music video for "Manchild" was nominated for "Best Video" at the 1990 Brit Awards.
+Commercially, "Manchild" was a top-10 success in the United Kingdom, New Zealand, and several European countries, but it did not chart in the United States or Canada.
+The accompanying music video for "Manchild", directed by Jean-Baptiste Mondino, was nominated for "Best Video" at the 1990 Brit Awards.

 Reception

 Critical reception

 The Los Angeles Times wrote about the song and its music video, "Nothing less than one of the most visually arresting video clips ever produced, illustrating one of 1989's truly great singles, an accusatory yet compassionate balladic broadside."
 Mark Lepage from Montreal Gazette felt it "has a graceful sweep".
 A reviewer from Music & Media described "Manchild" as "slower and more melodic" than "Buffalo Stance", declaring it as "a strong and highly commercial follow-up with a warm production."
 Jerry Smith from Music Week complimented it as "a simple but highly effective ballad, sure to give her another hit.
 It's not as immediate but instead has a chorus with a hook that really bites deep after a few plays."
-Sylvia Patterson from Smash Hits said, "It's nothing like her last single, the stoating "Buffalo Stance", even though there's a few mean rappin' blethers in it but it's the chorus that curdles your windpipe.
+Sylvia Patterson from Smash Hits named it Single of the Fortnight, saying, "It's nothing like her last single, the stoating "Buffalo Stance", even though there's a few mean rappin' blethers in it but it's the chorus that curdles your windpipe.
 There's loads of floaty "pshoooo!!" noises and curious keyboard wizardries and it's highly creepy and mesmerising and makes you go all funny in the head."